atomheartother/wanwan-html5/README.md

 Currently, the only library I use is the awesome [howler.js](https://howlerjs.com/), for the gapless audio loop, and do so out of absolute necessity.

+# I'm having X problem
+PLEASE PLEASE post an issue on GitHub if you encounter a bug, the site works 100% fine on all my devices and browsers but *this isn't my job*, I can't be spending my life testig the site on every device with every browser, and **I can't know about bugs if you don't report them**!

 # Credit
 I try to find the artists whose art I use, if you made one of these faces and want credit, contact me about it!